shanecelis/bevy_minibuffer/README.md

 ## Easily opt-in to basic functionality
 <img align="right" src="https://github.com/user-attachments/assets/0e5e77a2-7c91-4660-8962-bb356d91bf98"/>

-`MinibufferPlugins` does not include any built-in acts or key bindings, but it's expected that many users will want some kind of basic functionality. `BasicActs` provides provides the following acts and key bindings:
+`MinibufferPlugins` does not include any built-in acts or key bindings, but it is expected that many users will want some kind of basic functionality. `BasicActs` provides the following acts and key bindings:

 | ACT               | KEY BINDING |
 |-------------------|-------------|